akuepfer/P3-frontend-nanodegree-arcade-game/README.md

 <img src="pictures/active_player.png" />

  * For each player reaching the upper border, a star will be displayed.
  * Only one star may be won per column.
-If a player try to reach the water line where already a star is, the message "You better move on!" will be displayed.
+If a player tries to reach the water line where already a star is, the message "You better move on!" will be displayed.
  * If all five players reach the water line, five stars will be display and the message "Congratulation the you win!".
  * If a player collides with an enemy, the game is lost and the message "You loose!" will be displayed.
  * To restart the game, click the the first player of the Players list.
+ * To reload the game, click the the second player of the Players list.
  * Treasures are not used within the game.